PipedreamHQ/pipedream/docs/docs/code/python/README.md

 ### `/tmp` limitations

 The `/tmp` directory can store up to 512 megabytes of storage.
 Also the storage may be wiped or may not exist between workflow exections.

+To avoid errors, assume that the `/tmp` directory is empty between workflow runs.